chris-marres/NTUA-Distributed-Systems-Project/README.md

     **_Example :_** ```  $python cli/main.py balance```

-- VIsit the browser page : http://localhost:8000/docs (while the program is running).
+- Visit the browser page : http://localhost:8000/docs (while the program is still running) .
     - Port 8000: bootstrap
     - Port 8001: client1
     - Port 8002: client2
     - etc...

+    **_NOTE :_** The recipient address of each node (i.e. its public key) can be found at the /get_ring endpoint of the previously mentioned page .